brianlinUM/youtube-timestamps/README.md

 - **v0.1.1**: released April 4th, 2021.
 Fixes a content script issue.
 - **v0.2.0**: released April 11th, 2021.
 Improves UI and supports custom labels for timestamps.
 - **v0.2.1**: released May 6th, 2021.
 Fixes issue when adding timestamp if content script is not loaded.
+- **v0.3.0**: Work in progress.
+Refactors popup instance (non-persistent) data store to Vuex for more maintainable code.